 The site of the Great Eastern pictured in September 2009 (copyright Google Street View) painted in green.
 In the mid-1990s it was a dark shade of blue.
-The pub stood on the corner of Calvin Street and in its previous incarnation as the Claremont Hotel it was situated across the road, where the back of the B&Q Superstore can be seen on the right-hand side of the photo.
+The pub stood on the corner of Calvin Street although in its previous incarnation as the Claremont Hotel it was situated across the road, where the back of the B&Q Superstore can be seen on the right-hand side of the photo.
 The whole of Waterloo Street was changing even before the Great Eastern closed in 1968.
 Car breakers now dominate one side of the street - scrapyards have been in the area for many years - while offices and retail outlets are on the other.
 Indeed, the former Great Eastern premises probably challenges the Bolton Gate Company’s factory at the bottom of Waterloo Street as the oldest building left on the street.

 The story of the Great Eastern on Waterloo Street is actually the story of two pubs.

 The Claremont Hotel beerhouse – not to be confused with the pub of that name on Halliwell Road – existed for some years on Waterloo Street, possibly as early as the 1850s.
 However, in 1883 the owners decided to move from number 221 Waterloo Street to number 228, just across the road on the corner with Calvin Street.
 A licence transfer application was put into the local magistrates and number 221 – the Claremont Hotel – closed as a pub and was converted into a private residence.
 The back of the Bolton branch of B&Q now stands on the site.

 But instead of opening number 228 Waterloo Street as the ‘new Claremont Hotel’, the pub’s owners decided on a totally different name, the Great Eastern.